 13 January 2020

-Congratulations to ESID researchers Vasudha Chhottray, Anindita Adhikari and Vidushi Bahuguna whose pioneering ESID research has published in the prestigious journal World Development.
+Congratulations to ESID researchers, Vasudha Chhottray, Anindita Adhikari and Vidushi Bahuguna, whose pioneering ESID research has been published in the prestigious journal, World Development.

 The research compares India’s national food subsidy programme in two new states created in 2000, Chhattisgarh and Jharkhand.
 The research asks why Chhattisgarh has prioritised the food welfare programme far more than Jharkand.